 Together with Maastricht University and Zuyd University of Applied Sciences, they have developed a special postgraduate minor (pre-masters) of six months.
 You can follow this minor in module 6 of your bachelor programme (instead of the above-mentioned minors).
 If you successfully complete this programme, you can immediately be admitted to the master’s degree courses below.

 If you choose for the postgraduate minor, you can complete both your bachelor's and your master's in five years.
 Hereby, combining the best of both worlds.

 During the third year of your study programme, you can participate in an international exchange programme.
 This is interesting for those who want to gain more international experience.

 Exchange via the Zuyd programme Young Professionals Overseas is also possible.

 In the fourth year of the Hotel Management bachelor programme, you will demonstrate that you have acquired all competencies that fit the profile of an international hospitality manager.

 In the first semester, you and a group of fellow students will work out an advice assignment from an external client.
 You are presented with a complex management problem and you get to work.
 You delve into the subject, formulate a research question and conduct practice-oriented research.
 You will process the results of your research in a realistic advisory report.
-The assignment is completed with a presentation to the client.
+The assignment is completed with a successful final delivery, including a presentation to the client.